Code of Discipline

 Teacher Detention/Office Detention

 When a teacher assigns a teacher detention, students are required to stay with the teacher until 3:30 p.m.
 The teacher will assign the date of the detention.
 The teacher will call the parent/guardian to notify them if the student fails to attend the teacher detention.
-The teacher will need to seek the assistance of guidance and/or the assistant principal if he/she is having difficulty in communicating with the parent/guardian.
-The teacher will then write a referral to the administration indicating that the student has cut his/her detention.
+The teacher will need to seek the assistance of guidance and/or the assistant principal if they are having difficulty in communicating with the parent/guardian.
+The teacher will then write a referral to the administration indicating that the student has cut their detention.
 The administrator will discuss the issue with the student and if no legitimate reason is given, the student will receive an administrative detention on the next available Wednesday or Thursday from 2:10 p.m. to 4:10 p.m.
-If the student fails to attend this detention, he/she will be assigned to In-School Suspension.
+If the student fails to attend this detention, they will be assigned to In-School Suspension.

 - Class cut - Teacher will assign teacher detention and call home.